F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

     --busy-hours {list of busy hours}

   A comma-separated list of hours within which to set the core frequency to maximum.
-  Valid syntax includes individial hours '2,3,4', or a range of hours '2-4', or a combination of both '1,3,5-7'.
+  Valid syntax includes individual hours '2,3,4', or a range of hours '2-4', or a combination of both '1,3,5-7'.
 Valid hours are 0 to 23.

   .. code-block:: console